ArdaXi/Push-Authenticator/README.md

 - Automation.
 Instead of manually entering keys back and forth, the client will negotiate the credentials over the internet if a connection is available.

 - Encryption.
-(WIP) Your secret keys are encrypted with a PIN, preventing mis-use if someone takes your phone.
+Your secret keys are encrypted with a PIN, preventing mis-use if someone takes your phone.

 - Key negotiation.
 (WIP) Rather than putting the key in a QR code on the user's computer, defeating the purpose of two-factor auth altogether, the keys are negotiated using Diffie-Hellman.